Which $100 Smart Speaker Should You Buy?

 Amazon Echo (4th Generation)

 What’s to like: The latest Amazon Echo tops its predecessor in a number of important ways.
 The sonics are significantly improved, with a strong but slightly boomy bass and enough volume to fill a midsized room.
-Our testers also found that two Echo speakers sound great when paired in stereo, delivering you-are-there appeal.
-And that Zigbee hub is a major plus if you’re a fan of smart home devices.
+Our testers also found that two Echo speakers sound good when paired in stereo, delivering you-are-there appeal.
+And that the Zigbee hub is a major plus if you’re a fan of smart home devices.

 Who should buy it: Anyone with $100 who wants an Alexa-powered smart speaker.
 The fourth-gen Amazon Echo’s sound is fine for casual music listening, and its better smart home integration is a substantial improvement that boosts its versatility scores in our testing.

 Google Nest Audio